home | faq

 but anyone with a properly functioning bike, some decent lights

-and a decent level of fitness should be able to make it to
+and a reasonable level of fitness should be able to make it to

-the end... you might have to dig deep in the wee small hours on
+the end... you might have to dig deep in the wee small hours, but nearly everyone makes it!

 How